 Information you need to know about the weekly working limit:

-- If you are on a PAYE contract for a fixed period (employee or worker), that is under the 17 or 26 week reference period (whichever your employer is using), your ‘reference’ period for calculating your working hours will be the actual length of your contract.
+- If you’re on a PAYE contract for a fixed period (employee or worker), that is under the 17 or 26 week reference period (whichever your employer is using), your ‘reference’ period for calculating your working hours will be the actual length of your contract

-- If you are an Agency Temp then the Employer you are working for (not the Agency that employs you) is responsible for ensuring you do not work more than 48 hours per week.
+- If you’re an Agency Temp then the Employer you’re working for (not the Agency that employs you) is responsible for ensuring you do not work more than 48 hours per week

 - Those who have unmeasured working time (see previous section) are exempt from the weekly working hours limits.
-Again, it is debateable whether care workers fall under this exemption.
+Again, it is debatable whether care workers fall under this exemption.

-- In many industries Workers can be asked by their employers to voluntarily sign an Opt-Out Agreement which is legal, i.e. you opt out of the 48 hour limit and agree that you can work for more than 48 hours per week.
+- In many industries workers can be asked by their employers to voluntarily sign an Opt-Out Agreement which is legal, i.e. you opt out of the 48-hour limit and agree that you can work for more than 48 hours per week.
 The Opt-Out is not a condition of your employment and it must remain optional and voluntary.
-Therefore even if you have signed your contract with an Opt Out in place you have the legal right to opt back in to the 48 hour limit at a later date – you have to give your employer a minimum of 7 days written notice by law to do this (check your contract in case it requires a longer time scale to Opt back in, as this is allowed).
+Therefore even if you have signed your contract with an Opt Out in place you have the legal right to opt back in to the 48 hour limit at a later date – you have to give your employer a minimum of seven days written notice by law to do this (check your contract in case it requires a longer time scale to Opt back in, as this is allowed)

 - You should not be subjected to any detriment by refusing or proposing to refuse to sign an Opt-Out agreement.
-If you are an employee and are dismissed because you refuse to sign an Opt-Out clause then this could be an automatically unfair dismissal and you could potentially make a claim to an Employment Tribunal.
+If you’re an employee and are dismissed because you refuse to sign an Opt-Out clause, this could be an automatically unfair dismissal and you could potentially make a claim to an Employment Tribunal

 To calculate your working hours you include your: